ninadpage/top-ad-banners/README.md

 ### Notes
  1. This is a Ruby-on-Rails application.
- 2. Right now, it uses sqlite3 database inside the same container as the application, which means the database needs to be created every time the container comes up.
-If we can introduce additional dependency on [Docker Compose](https://docs.docker.com/compose/overview/), we can easily fix this by adding another container running MySQL/Postgres.
+ 2. Right now, it uses a sqlite3 database inside the same container as the application, which means the database needs to be created every time the container comes up.
+We can introduce additional dependency on [Docker Compose](https://docs.docker.com/compose/overview/), and easily fix this by adding another container running MySQL/Postgres, and using Docker Volumes to add persistent storage.